Can Zinfandel be saved? Conversation with Turley's Tegan Passalacqua

 R.C.
 This speaks to the common misunderstanding about old vine plantings.
 For instance, the oldest vines of a vineyard may date back to, say, 1900; but in fact, in most old vine vineyards, not all the vines are from 1900.

 T.P.
 Some vineyards have more original old vines than others.
-If you talk to orchardists who have been around for several generations – and one of the oldest agriculturists in America are orchardists – you learn that their philosophy is to replant 5% each year.
+If you talk to orchardists who have been around for several generations – and some of the oldest agriculturists in America are orchardists – you learn that their philosophy is to replant 5% each year.
 I would say that, when we took over many vineyards in the mid-‘90s that were almost 100 years old, these vineyards had on average 20% to 40% missing or dead vines.

 R.C.
 So you ended up replanting as much as 40% of those vineyards?